-- Painless elevations or nodules on skin.

-- Growing nodules or elevations.

-- Nodules, elevations or moles which become painful.

-- Distorted or missing eyelashes.

-- Ulceration along with bleeding, crusting and/or distortion of the skin specially on pre-existing nodules, elevations or moles.
+- Painless elevations or nodules on skin. - Ulceration along with bleeding, crusting and/ or distortion of the skin especially on pre-existing nodules, elevation or moles. - Distorted or missing eyelashes. - Growing nodules or elevations, Nodules, elevation or moles which become painful.

-Types of eyelid skin cancer
+Types of eyelids skin cancer

-Eyelid skin cancer is of the following types
+Eyelids skin cancer is of the following types